40 Silly S Sound Sentences Tongue Twisters for Speech Therapy

 19. Simon sees shiny stars.

-20. Silly seals swim in circles
+20. Silly seals swim in circles.

 Harder Silly S Sound Sentences Tongue Twisters for Home Practice